Tracking the development of treatments for COVID-19

 The race to stop the fast-spreading coronavirus is on.
 It’s going to be a long road to safe and effective treatment, but pharmaceutical companies and research facilities are exploring a variety of therapeutics to find a way to combat the virus.

-Pharmaceutical companies are studying drugs already approved by the Food and Drug Administration to see if any might work in fighting COVID-19.
+Pharmaceutical companies are studying drugs already approved by the Food and Drug Administration to see if any might work in fighting COVID-19, the disease caused by the novel coronavirus.
 Simultaneously, companies are in the process of developing vaccines for the virus that can be deployed to protect the uninfected population.